QuirkyCort/tutorials/courses/60 GDevelop Basics/20 Dodge/130 score.md

 First, create a new event, and for the condition, select **At the beginning of the scene**.
 For the conditions, select **Value of a global variable**.
 Set the variable name to **score**, and set it to **0**.
+We should also start a new timer which we will name **score timer**.

 ![](images/initScore.png)